kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Lyme arthritis
 	E. Psoriatic arthritis

-#### Answer: E. Psoriatic arthritis - ?
+#### Answer: E. Psoriatic arthritis - TRUE

+The seronegative spondyloarthropathies are a group of diseases that develop in genetically predisposed individuals and are initiated by environmental factors, especially prior infections or exposures.
+The manifestations are immune mediated and may be triggered by a T-cell response to unknown antigens.
+Clinically, the diseases produce inflammatory peripheral or axial arthritis and inflammation of tendinous attachments.
+The seronegative spondyloarthropathies include ankylosing spondylitis, reactive arthritis (Reiter’s syndrome and enteritis-associated arthritis), psoriatic arthritis and arthritis associated with inflammatory bowel disease (ulcerative colitis, crohn’s disease).
+They share overlapping clinical features, and many are associated with HLA-B27 and a triggering infection.

 ### Q3.105
 Immediate hypersensitivity reactions involve primary as well as secondary mediators.
-Which of the following substances is a secondary mediator of inflammation?
+Which of the following substances is a _secondary mediator of inflammation_?

 	A. Histamine
 	B. Prostaglandin D2